MugenTrip/Cuda_Knn_Vp_Tree/README.md

 # Cuda_Knn_Vp_Tree
-A naive implementation of a vantage point tree using CUDA and an additional knn search over it using CUDA too.
+Knn-search over a vantage point tree using CUDA.
+The construction of the vantage point tree is implemented using CUDA.

 **Parallel implementation execution:**